bowang-lab/AMOS-MM-Solution/README.md

   --model_max_length 512 \
   --proj_out_num 256
 ```
-An additional argument `with_acc` is used to control whether to also calculate the VQA accuracy.
-You need to have the correct answers in the same format as the competiton for this to work.

 # Acknowledgements
-* We highly appreciate all the challenge organizers of the MICCAI24 AMOS-MM challenge.
 * This codebase is built upon the M3D repository, so we gracefully acknowledge the authors for their work.